-- Check Valves/Non Return Valves
+- Check Valves

-Stainless steel 1.4571 (316Ti) DIN 2353 fittings withstand harsh environments with the presence of:
+Stainless steel 1.4571 (316Ti) DIN 2353 fittings are ideal for harsh environments, along with Monel and Inconel, and used in extreme conditions such as the presence of:

-- High heat
+- Extreme heat or cold

-- Physical impacts
+- Physical shock

 - Good paintability

-- High abrasion protection
+- High levels of abrasion protection

-- High temperature stability
+- Very good temperature stability

-Applications and Industries:
+Applications and Industries

 - Construction equipment